gaddiat/waph-gaddiat/hackathons/hackathon1/README.md

 ```

 Code gues - A cross-site scripting (XSS) vulnerability is most likely caused by inadequate input sanitization in the echo.php web application.
 By submitting the form, an attacker can use the vulnerability to insert malicious JavaScript code into the webpage.
 XSS attacks can be launched against this application since the input field is pre-populated with a script tag that calls an alert function.
 The input from the form is probably taken by echo.php's core source code and echoed back to the browser without being properly sanitized, enabling the injected script to run in the context of the page.
+In short as it was post request so I injected the input by creating a new form

 ![Screenshot](images/Screenshot2.png)